-IPL is committed to providing quality products and services to the explosives, industrial chemicals and fertilisers sectors.
+IPL is committed to providing quality products and services to the explosives, fertilisers and industrial chemicals sectors.

 IPL is a global provider of innovative explosive products, services and solutions under the renowned Dyno Nobel brand.
 Using BEx principles, product quality is being continuously improved by the detection, analysis and correction of trends during processing to enhance quality and performance.
 Since 2015, a working partnership between IPL’s explosives research and development laboratories and its manufacturing plants has served to further improve operating procedures, particularly where product analysis is required: see the Case Study on the Dyno Nobel Emulsion Quality System under Explosives Research and Development.
 Ongoing improvements in both the product formulations and the raw materials sourced have resulted in improved explosives product quality and enhanced performance.

-An improved Quality Management System was introduced into our Explosives Initiations Systems manufacturing plants and our Australian bulk emulsion manufacturing plants in 2015 and continues to allow greater tracking and correction of product quality using a range of improved KPIs.
+A specialised Quality Management System operates in our Explosives Initiations Systems manufacturing plants and our Australian bulk emulsion manufacturing plants which allows us to track and correct of product quality using a range of KPIs.
 These metrics include:

 • First Pass Yield, also known as Throughput Yield;